When was Mondadori founded?

 What are Mondadori's results in terms of sustainability?

-The data for measuring Mondadori’s sustainability performance, processed according to the Global Reporting Initiative, are gathered using a formalised procedure and are available in the Sustainability Report and on the corporate website.
+The data for measuring Mondadori’s sustainability performance, processed according to the Global Reporting Initiative, are gathered using a formalised procedure and are available in the Sustainability Report, Consolidated non-financial statement since 2017, and on the corporate website.

 For more information, see Sustainability Report.